FACILITIES

 CVC AST304 RF Magnetron Sputtering system has two targets available and is equipped with a cryopump for reaching high-vacuum.

 Microwave-plasma assisted pulsed-DC sputtering system is capable of producing high quality optical thin films.
-For more information, click here
+For more information, click here.

 PECVD system for producing high quality diamond like carbon (DLC) coatings.
 This system at ITFSI is equipped with a hollow cathode.